Henry A. Wallace: 1948 presidential election

 With strong financial support from Anita McCormick Blaine, Wallace exceeded fundraising goals, and appeared on the ballot of every state except for Oklahoma, Nebraska, and Illinois.
 The campaign distributed 25 million copies of 140 fliers and pamphlets.
 Nevertheless, Gallup polls showed support for Wallace falling from 7% in December 1947 to 5% in June 1948.
 He was endorsed by only two newspapers: the Communist Daily Worker in New York and The Gazette and Daily in York, Pennsylvania.
 Some in the press began to speculate that Wallace would drop out of the race.

 Wallace's supporters held a national convention in Philadelphia in July, formally establishing a new Progressive Party.
 The party platform addressed a wide array of issues, and included support for the desegregation of public schools, gender equality, a national health insurance program, free trade, and public ownership of large banks, railroads, and power utilities.
+The party was described as "progressively capitalist".
 Another part of the platform stated, "responsibility for ending the tragic prospect of war is a joint responsibility of the Soviet Union and the United States".
 During the convention, Wallace faced questioning regarding letters he had written to guru Nicholas Roerich; his refusal to comment on the letters was widely criticized.
 Wallace was further damaged days after the convention when Whittaker Chambers and Elizabeth Bentley testified before the House Un-American Activities Committee that several government officials associated with Wallace (including Alger Hiss and John Abt) were Communist infiltrators.
 Meanwhile, many Southern Democrats, outraged by the Democratic Party's pro-civil rights plank, bolted the party and nominated Strom Thurmond for president.
 With the Democrats badly divided, Republicans were confident that Republican nominee Thomas Dewey would win the election.
 Wallace himself predicted that Truman would be "the worst defeated candidate in history".

 Though polls consistently showed him losing the race, Truman ran an effective campaign against Dewey and the conservative 80th United States Congress.
 He ultimately defeated Dewey in both the popular and electoral vote.
-Wallace won just 2.38 percent of the nationwide popular vote, and failed to carry any state.
+Wallace won just 2.38 percent of the nationwide popular vote and failed to carry any state.
 His best performance was in New York, where he won eight percent of the vote.
 Just one of the party's congressional candidates, incumbent Congressman Vito Marcantonio, won election.
+Wallace traveled over 55,000 miles during the campaign.
 Though Wallace and Thurmond probably took many voters from Truman, their presence in the race may have boosted the president's overall appeal by casting him as the candidate of the center-left.
 In response to the election results, Wallace stated, "Unless this bi-partisan foreign policy of high prices and war is promptly reversed, I predict that the Progressive Party will rapidly grow into the dominant party. ...
 To save the peace of the world the Progressive Party is more needed than ever before".